San-Francisco-Crime-Prediction/modeling-and-statistics/README.md

 The last software set-up only on master is **Apache Spark**, with version *3.2.0*, which is a multi-language engine for executing data engineering, data science, and machine learning on single-node machines or clusters.

+**Conda** is a toolkit installed on master machine that equips users to work with thousand of open-source packages and libraries.
+This toolkit helped to create an enviroment with various library installed useful for the Python language.

 ## Data ingestion
 During this phase the file `train.csv` has been first uploaded on **MySQL Server** on the master machine.
 The first step was creating the database with the following query:
 ```